rsp2k/vultr-dns-mcp/PYPI_PUBLISHING.md

 3. Monitor the workflow execution
 4. Set up branch protection rules if desired
 5. Consider adding dependabot for automated dependency updates

-The workflow is designed to be secure, robust, and easy to use.
-It follows Python packaging best practices and provides comprehensive validation before publishing.